PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments

 \section{Abstract}

 Quadrotor navigation in unknown environments is critical for practical missions such as search-and-rescue.
-Solving it requires addressing three key challenges: the non-convexity of free space due to obstacles, quadrotor-specific dynamics and objectives, and the need for exploration of unknown regions to find a path to the goal.
+Solving it requires addressing three key challenges: path-planning in non-convex free space due to obstacles, satisfying quadrotor-specific dynamics and objectives, and exploring unknown regions to expand the map.
 Recently, the Model Predictive Path Integral (MPPI) method has emerged as a promising solution that solves the first two challenges.
 By leveraging sampling-based optimization, it can effectively handle non-convex free space while directly optimizing over the full quadrotor dynamics, enabling the inclusion of quadrotor-specific costs such as energy consumption.
-However, its performance in unknown environments is limited, as it lacks the ability to explore unknown regions when blocked by large obstacles.
+However, MPPI has been limited to tracking control that only optimizes trajectories in a small neighbourhood around a reference trajectory, as it lacks the ability to explore unknown regions and plan alternative paths when blocked by large obstacles.
 To solve this issue, we introduce Perception-Aware MPPI (PA-MPPI).
-Here, perception-awareness is defined as adapting the trajectory online based on perception objectives.
+Here, perception-awareness is characterized by planning and adapting the trajectory online based on perception objectives.
 Specifically, when the goal is occluded, PA-MPPI's perception cost biases trajectories that can perceive unknown regions.
 This expands the mapped traversable space and increases the likelihood of finding alternative paths to the goal.
-Through hardware experiments, we demonstrate that PA-MPPI, running at \SI{50}{\hertz} with our efficient perception and mapping module, performs up to 100\% better than the baseline in our challenging settings where the state-of-the-art MPPI fails.
+Through hardware experiments, we demonstrate that PA-MPPI, running at \SI{50}{\hertz}, performs on par with the SOTA quadrotor navigation planner for unknown environments in our challenging test scenarios.
 In addition, we demonstrate that PA-MPPI can be used as a safe and robust action policy for navigation foundation models, which often provide goal poses that are not directly reachable.